Berkeley-MDes/tdf-fa24-Dianer-Jia/README.md

 Based on my trials with the different functionalities of the two sensors, and applying modifications like mapping, smoothing, and constraining the data, I created this diagram:

 <img width="1200" alt="photon" src="diagram.png">

+### Speculation

+In the future, I’m excited to explore how these sensors can be integrated into more interactive projects, like gesture-based controls or environmental responses.
+The challenges with mapping proximity values to LED brightness make me think further optimization could unlock better functionality.
+I’m also curious how combining the MPU6050 accelerometer with proximity detection might enhance gesture recognition.
+I’m eager to refine these ideas and apply what I’ve learned.

+### Project 2 Proposal

+Yingying, Xuechun and I are working on our Project 2, and here is our project [proposal](https://docs.google.com/document/d/1NTrjd6Ivd9DsqQrRy5k4kXpfnqgkJmYc25LHgkNxIuk/edit?usp=sharing).

 # Week 5: Report 5